cls-design/com.cls-design.wcf.progress.bbcode/README.md

 # com.cls-design.wcf.progress.bbcode
 WoltLab Suite: Progress BBCode

-This BBCode provides a simple representation of a progress in the form of a bar.
+This BBCode provides a simple representation of a progress in the shape of a bar.

 Usage